What We Want + What We Ask For

-A laundry list of know issues were shared, a well-thought out plan was hatched.
+A laundry list of known issues were shared, a well-thought out plan was hatched.

 The project required that we arm the client with knowledge.
 They didn’t want to hire someone for the long haul so they needed tools that would guide them long after our time was done.
 Expertise, perspective, specificity.